Accessing and using the Progress Center

 Make sure to keep the same file names that were provided when you downloaded the assignments originally.
 That way, when you use the “Upload all graded assignment files” option, the game will automatically sort the graded versions of the assignments to the appropriate students.

 When uploading graded assignments, you can also select if student progress is deemed satisfactory or not (see below).
 If you deem the student’s work entirely unsatisfactory, select them from the list and click on the “Unsubmit” button to return ownership to the student so they can edit their work or start over.
 As long as you haven’t selected an outcome for the objective, they’ll be able to upload a new file.
+This means that to unsubmit a student’s work, you should first make sure to uncheck their progress:

 Tip: Communicate clearly with the student that they have a second chance!
 Students aren’t notified when you give them feedback or when you unsubmit their assignment.